miklevin/MikeLev.in/_posts/2025-04-18-ai-prompts-xml-tags.md

 now when you keep model selection on `Auto-select` so Cursor helps you select the best premium model, based on performance and speed.
-It appears to reduce the actual slowness of "slow mode" which happens more and more as you get into the month and tries cajoling you into a higher paid tier.
+It appears to reduce the actual slowness of "slow mode" which happens more and more as you get into the month and it tries cajoling you into a higher paid tier.

 I'm not 100% sure, but I think keeping it on Claude 3.7 Sonnet was causing that, so I'm experimenting with Auto.
 My gut tells me that there's a *"going to the